"My little daughter is dying," [Jairus] said. "Please come and lay your hands on her; heal her so she can live."

 Jesus went with him, and all the people followed, crowding around him.

-— Mark 5:24 NLT
+— Mark 5:23-24 NLT

 We can easily make Jesus into a two-dimensional caricature of himself.
-He loved the poor, the weak, the downtrodden, the forgotten, and the marginalized and spoke harshly of those in power and of those who were hypocritical in their religion.
+He loved the poor, the weak, the downtrodden, the forgotten, and the marginalized and spoke harshly of those who abused their power and those who were hypocritical in their religion.
 Reality, however, dictates that we recognize that Jesus loves all people regardless of their social standing, economic circumstances, religious identity, gender, race, or background.
-Jesus came looking for those seeking God and recognizing their need for God's work in their lives.
-So Jesus goes with this man who is in many ways similar to those who will persecute, oppose, and ultimately demand his crucifixion.
-Why?
-Because he loves the man and because the man recognizes his need for Jesus' help.
+Jesus came looking for those seeking God and recognized their need for God's work in their lives.
+So Jesus went with this man who was in many ways similar to those who would persecute and oppose him and would ultimately demand his crucifixion.
+Why did he go?
+Because he loved the man and because the man recognized his need for Jesus' help.
 This understanding leaves you and me with three important messages:

 Lord God, Sovereign over all creation and the Father of all nations, please open my heart and my eyes to love all kinds of people like your Son demonstrated during his earthly ministry and now does from heaven.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.